rust-lang/rfcs/0000-virtual-2.md

 Note: I believe this arrangement is natural for enums if we allow variants to be types and thus have impls.
 We then extend this mechanism to structs, since they should have identical behaviour to enums.

-**Open question:** Does this behaviour fall out naturally from coercions?
-Not all of it, for sure.

 An impl may be marked as `abstract` (e.g., `abstract impl T for U { ... }`).
 This means that the impl does not need to provide all methods required by the